-Here’s the thing: You live in a dense, car-filled city where air pollution travels.
-So whether you’re growing an herb garden several dozen feet away from the road or several city blocks away, there’s a good chance that the grime and gunk emitted by the high volume of cars and trucks will reach it.
+Whether you’re growing an herb garden several dozen feet away from the road or several city blocks away, there’s a good chance that the grime and gunk emitted by the high volume of cars and trucks will reach your herb garden.
 This is one of the inevitable downsides of urban gardening.
 In my own “resi-dustrial” Brooklyn neighborhood that’s home to heavy truck traffic and a busy cruise ship terminal where luxury liners sit idle while spewing diesel fumes (although not for much longer), there’s also several vibrant community gardens and even a full-fledged organic farm.
 And from what I gather, the food produced in my own neighborhood is totally edible and safe to eat.

-Often, the biggest safety concern facing urban gardeners revolves around not what’s in the air but what’s in the soil itself, something that you probably needn’t worry about since you’ll be practicing outdoor container gardening.
+Often, the biggest safety concern facing urban gardeners revolves around not what’s in the air but what’s in the soil itself.
 In Boston and Indianapolis for example, many urban gardeners have struggled with high levels of lead contamination in the ground and perform soil tests regularly.

 There aren’t any special ways to prevent outdoor air pollution from reaching your herbs that I know of, other than growing them indoors where the levels of pollutants like formaldehyde could be even higher than outside, but that’s why we have air-cleansing houseplants.
 Some plants are more susceptible to unhealthy outdoor air than others so you’ll need to submit to a bit of trial and error.
 Try growing two identical edibles at the same time and place, one on your fire escape and one indoors, on the windowsill.
 Check to see if the plant grown outdoors appears at all discolored or damaged compared to the one grown indoors — bleached out or burnt-looking leaves are a telltale sign of ozone damage.
 Wash them both thoroughly, examine them and perform a taste test.
 Does the herb or vegetable grown outdoors, on the fire escape, taste off or inferior compared to the one grown indoors?